munificent/journal/_posts/2010-10-21-the-language-i-wish-go-was.md

 and one for [`interface{}`](http://code.google.com/p/go/source/browse/src/pkg/container/vector/vector.go).
 You'll notice the code for all three is identical except for the types.
 Indeed:

-    :::go
+{% highlight go %}
 // CAUTION: If this file is not vector.go, it was generated
 // automatically from vector.go - DO NOT EDIT in that case!
+{% endhighlight %}

 I can't think of a clearer indicator that a feature is missing.
 Actually, I
 can: `map`.
 Go has a hashtable collection type which *is* generic, precisely